 Popular Skills for Tool Crib Attendant

-Tool Crib Attendants typically list a handful of skills they use on the job.
+Survey results suggest that Tool Crib Attendants put a wide range of professional skills to use.
 Most notably, skills in Purchasing, Inventory Control, Inventory Management, and Order Inventory are correlated to pay that is above average.
 At the other end of the pay range are skills like Tools and Order Inventory.
 Those educated in Inventory Control tend to be well versed in Order Inventory.